locoframework/loco-js/README.md

   // (optional) assign a consumer if you want to send and receive messages through WebSockets
   cable: createConsumer(),

+  controllers: {
+    Admin: AdminController,
+    Users
+  },

   locale: "en",                          // (optional) "en" by default

+  models: {                              // specifying models here is required
+    Admin,                               // to receive messages sent from the server Coupon                               // and related to given models },

   // (optional) assign a custom function to this property that will receive
   // notifications sent from the server